formancehq/stack/sdks/go/docs/WalletWithBalances.md

 ### NewWalletWithBalances

-`func NewWalletWithBalances(id string, metadata map[string]interface{}, name string, createdAt time.Time, balances WalletWithBalancesBalances, ledger string, ) *WalletWithBalances`
+`func NewWalletWithBalances(id string, metadata map[string]string, name string, createdAt time.Time, balances WalletWithBalancesBalances, ledger string, ) *WalletWithBalances`

 NewWalletWithBalances instantiates a new WalletWithBalances object This constructor will assign default values to properties that have it defined,